 Transfer to the airport to board your return flight to Miami.

 Cuba remains a developing country, and guests travelling here should adjust their expectations accordingly.
 Delays commonly occur, and flexibility and patience on the part of visitors is a must.
 While every effort will be made to operate the program as scheduled, all activities are subject to change without notice.
 In the event that an individual or location becomes unavailable, a comparable activity will be substituted.

 Private departures are offered for groups of two or more travelers.
 Please contact your Expedition Specialist to discuss pricing, availability, and itinerary details for this exclusive option.

 Internal Airfare: From $550 per person

 Charter air transportation from Miami/Havana and Santa Clara/Miami is required for participation on this tour.

 Medical insurance is included for all travellers from the U.S. to Cuba for emergencies.
 The cost for this is included in the cost of your charter air passage and your ticket will have an Asistur Stamp on the back as proof of coverage.
 Should you encounter any medical emergency during the course of the program, local representatives will be on hand to assist in procurement of treatment; however, you will need to show your air ticket with this stamp in order to receive treatment.

-Any airfare; meals not menitoned in the itinerary; additional expenses incurred due to a change, delay or cancellation of any flight; excess baggage charges; airport departure tax in Cuba; travel insurance; passport and visa fees; customary end-of-tour gratuities are not included for the A&K Program Director; meals, beverages and sightseeing not included; personal expenses such as communication charges and laundry; fuel surcharge may apply.
+Any airfare; meals not menitoned in the itinerary; additional expenses incurred due to a change, delay or cancellation of any flight; excess baggage charges; airport departure tax in Cuba; travel insurance; passport and visa fees; customary end-of-tour gratuities are not included for the A&K Program Director; beverages not noted as included; personal expenses such as communication charges and laundry; fuel surcharge may apply.